0ax1/MPI-Checker/tests/Readme.txt

-For 'MPICheckerTest.c' file a symlink has to be created in llvm/repo/tools/clang/test/Analysis.
+For 'MPICheckerTest.c' a symlink has to be created in llvm/repo/tools/clang/test/Analysis.

 After that you can execute 'ninja clang-test' in llvm/build/debug to run tests